Breakbulk shipping: 3 common RoRo myths

 Myth one: RoRo vessels can only transport cars

-There’s no doubt that cars played an important role in the initial development of RoRo solutions back in the 1960s – but the modern RoRo vessel is capable of carrying a diverse mix of breakbulk, from complex machine tools to heavy power generation equipment and large rail cars.
+There’s no doubt that cars played an important role in the initial development of RoRo solutions back in the 1960s – but our RoRo vessels are capable of carrying a diverse mix of breakbulk, from complex machines to heavy power generation equipment and large rail cars.

 While cargo such as cars, trucks and buses roll on and off a RoRo vessel on their own wheels, wheel-less breakbulk is loaded and unloaded using handling equipment with wheels.